First pictures of Dec as he goes solo in Orlando for Saturday Night Takeaway finale

 - Scarlett Moffatt and Stephen Mulhern to have ‘expanded’ roles on first Saturday Night Takeaway without Ant

-Last week, Dec won praise from viewers and critics for his first solo effort presenting.
-And now, alongside Takeaway regulars Scarlett Moffatt and Stephen Mulhern, he has flown over to America with 200 competition winners who nabbed a Place on the Plane during giveaways in this series of Takeaway.
+Now, Dec has flown to Orlando and has been busy rehearsing with Stephen Mulhern and Scarlett Moffatt.
+Here’s the trio behind the scenes at Volcano Bay Water Theme Park:

+Meanwhile Scarlett has also got into the spirit at The Wizarding World of Harry Potter, dressing up as a Hogwarts extra:

-New images of the trio show Dec, Scarlett and Stephen – alongside some Minions – filming in the Florida resort with a large crowd of fans:
+New images also show Dec, Scarlett and Stephen – alongside some Minions – filming in the Florida resort with a large crowd of fans:

 Meanwhile another group shot has the three presenters together outside the iconic Universal globe at the park’s resort: